Business Growth Framework - Scaleup Stage

 This framework is the starting point for much of the work we do at Build Grow Last.

-At the scaleup stage we have completed the process of defining what the business is and what it does, we used to be thinking about experiementation and pivots but we’ve completed those now.
+At the startup stage we completed the process of defining what the business is and what it does, we used to be thinking about experiementation and pivots but we’ve completed those now.
 It’s time to scale.
 Scaling means doing more of the same without a loss of quality or an increase in costs.
 This is about

-Building the business that can deliver for 1000’s rather than 10’s
+• Building the business that can deliver for 1000’s rather than 10’s

-Hiring teams to do this work to a template
+• Hiring teams to do this work to a template

-Bringing in leaders and managers so we can move away from the details
+• Bringing in leaders and managers so we can move away from the details

 Marketing